Auto Accident Attorneys in Opelika

 Types of Car Accident Cases We Handle

 No two car accidents are alike.
-At Alsobrook Jackson, Attorneys at Law we recognize how unique your car accident is.
-Because we have years of experience serving car accident victims in East Central Alabama and Columbus Georgia, we have acquired the skill set to investigate a myriad of accident types and get to the bottom of why a car accident occurred and who is at fault.
+At Alsobrook Law Group we recognize how unique your car accident is.
+Because we have years of experience serving car accident victims in East Central Alabama, we have acquired the skill set to investigate a myriad of accident types and get to the bottom of why a car accident occurred and who is at fault.
 Our lawyers can help, regardless of the type of auto accident you were involved in:

 We investigate your car accident, hire accident reconstruction experts, and work with specialists to determine the precise cause of your accident, and who should be held liable.

-Who Pays for Damages in an Auburn Car Wreck?
+Who Pays for Damages in a Car Wreck?

 Alabama is an at-fault car insurance state.
 Simply put, this means that drivers who cause accidents are responsible for paying for them.
 If your auto accident was caused by the negligence of another driver, that driver – typically through their liability insurance policy – is responsible for paying for your damages.
 In order to recover your full compensation amount, you will need to prove that: